-- the title (never take possession without getting the title - aka pink slip)
+- Title (never take possession without getting the title - aka pink slip)

-- a recent smog certificate if the car is older than four years old (seller provides)
+- Recent smog certificate if the car is older than four years old (seller provides)

-- a release of liability for the seller to send in
+- Release of liability for the seller to send in

-Lastly, take the documents to the DMV, pay the registration fees, and the taxes.
+Lastly, take the documents to the DMV and pay the registration fees and taxes.
 Also, have the maintenance work done by mechanic once you have possession of the car.

 Buying and Selling a Used Car in California Paperwork and forms